rackerlabs/rackspace-how-to/content/cloud-servers/manually-enable-auto-updates-on-rhel-and-centos-public-cloud-servers.md

 ### RHEL 7 and CentOS 7

-Use the following steps to enable automatic updates on your RHEL 7 and CentOS 7 Rackspace Public Cloud Servers:
+Use the following steps to enable automatic updates on your RHEL 7 and CentOS 7 Rackspace public cloud servers:

-1. After connecting to your RHEL 7 or CentOS 7 server, install yum-cron by running the following command:
+1. After connecting to your RHEL 7 or CentOS 7 server, install `yum-cron` by running the following command:

        $ yum -y install yum-cron